graphile/worker/website/docs/config.md

 Maximum number of concurrent connections to Postgres.
 This number can be lower than concurrentJobs.
 However a low pool size may cause you issues.
 If all your pool clients are busy then no jobs can be started and no jobs can be released, so it's critical that you don't run out.
+It must be at least `2`.

 ### worker.maxResetLockedInterval